syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grid-Events.md

 The event will be triggered once the [SfDataGrid.View](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~View.html) is created.
 You can give any operation in this event if it needs to happen once the `SfDataGrid.View` is created by handling [GridViewCreatedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridViewCreatedEventArgs.html).

-The following code illustrates how to hook the `GridViewCreated` event and how to set alternate row colors in `SfDataGrid`.
+The following code illustrates how to hook the `GridViewCreated` event and how to set alternate row colors in SfDataGrid.

 {% tabs %}
 {% highlight xaml %}